Student Group Category Breakdown

 Member requirement: 15 undergraduate students

-ACTIVITY-BASED CATEGORIES
+ACTIVITY CATEGORIES

 Beyond funding categories, student groups at Brown are also separated by UCS and UFB into categories based on the type of activities student groups engage in.
 These categories are: